LSIS5830-2024Spring/johnnyshanahansandbox/pages/about.md

 - a CSV of collection metadata
 - a folder of JPG images

 This specific site was developed on 3/10/24 by Johnny Shanahan as a demo for an LSIS 5830 assignment.
-It will not be updated in the future.
+It contains images of his and his friends' discs and does not represent their combined current disc collection (two of these are now at the bottom of a lake).